ylopez25/Tech-dive/client/docs/Journal.md

             ...
         ]
     }
-    * (no be) in order to get to a page of single report after clicking on report_id would be to pass it via props through qPs
+    * (no be) in order to get to a page of single report after clicking on report_id would be to pass it via props
-        1. either use qps, with path parameters
-        2. use useContext to pass information to child props through handleOnClick
+        - [x] 1. use useContext to pass information to child props through handleOnClick
-        3. prop drilling

 2. (sg)Reports Page/Table, includes report_id, (patient results's id) _id, reviewer name (find a js name generator package), keyFindings
     - Report: {'report_id':...,'_id':...,}